Setting up a Database

 PostgreSQL is the database engine we will use.

 On our local machine, we have decided to use Docker to manage services.
 Create docker-compose.yaml file and add PostgreSQL as a service:

-This will install a PostgreSQL server at version 11 and configure some environment variables that control the database name and credentials.
+This will install a PostgreSQL server and configure some environment variables that control the database name and credentials.
 The values do not really matter.

 We also expose the PostgreSQL port (